NewsGuard: Criticism

 In 2018, Joshua Benton wrote in the Columbia Journalism Review that NewsGuard is "trying to attack a real problem in misinformation; they’re doing interesting work that I enjoyed exploring.
 But the upside of this sort of labeling — a quick way to make a judgment at a glance — is in direct tension with the nuance modern media literacy requires."
+In March 2025, the U.S. District Court for the Southern District of New York dismissed a defamation lawsuit against NewsGuard by the Consortium for Independent Journalism (CIJ), the owner of the website Consortium News.
+The ruling was that the CIJ did not make a sufficient showing that NewsGuard acted with actual malice in assessing the credibility of its journalism.